Tampa Bay Buccaneers vs. Philadelphia Eagles NFL Week 6 Odds, Plays and Insights for October 14, 2021

 Over/under insights

-- The combined points per game average of the two teams, 56.4, is 4.4 points greater than Thursday's over/under.
+- The two teams combine to score 56.4 points per game, 3.9 more than the over/under in this contest.

-- These two squads combine to allow 49.2 points per game, 2.8 fewer than this contest's over/under.
+- The 49.2 combined points per game that these two squads have allowed this season are 3.3 fewer than the 52.5 over/under in this contest.

-- The average total in Buccaneers games this season is 51.4, 0.6 points fewer than Thursday's total of 52.
+- Buccaneers games have an average total of 51.4 points this season, 1.1 fewer than Thursday's over/under.

 Buccaneers stats and trends

-- The Buccaneers have been favored by 7 points or more three times this season and have covered the spread in two of them.
+- The Buccaneers have covered the spread twice this season when favored by 7 points or more (in three chances).

 - Tampa Bay's games this year have hit the over on four of five set point totals (80%).

-- Tampa Bay is 2-1 against the spread and 3-0 overall this season when the team puts up more than 24.8 points.
+- When Tampa Bay records more than 24.8 points, it is 2-1 against the spread and 3-0 overall.

-- When Tampa Bay picks up more than 334.6 yards, the team is 2-3 against the spread and 4-1 overall.
+- When Tampa Bay amasses over 334.6 yards, the team is 2-3 against the spread and 4-1 overall.

-- This year, the Buccaneers have turned the ball over five times, while the Eagles have forced five.
+- The Buccaneers have five giveaways this season, while the Eagles have five takeaways.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Tampa Bay's matchup with the Eagles.